Brian Cardinal: Personal life

 Brian's father, Rod Cardinal, was the head basketball trainer at the University of Illinois for three decades, from 1973 to 2003; he remains with the Illinois men's basketball team as their special projects coordinator.
 Brian served as a towel boy for the 1989 Illinois Final Four team.
-Brian is married to former walk-on Purdue standout Danielle Bird, with whom he has a son and two daughters.
+Brian is married to former Purdue walk-on player Danielle Bird, with whom he has a son and two daughters.
+Brian’s son, Bryson Cardinal plays basketball for the Butler Bulldogs.